ingenerd/Hausregelung/README.md

 # Hausregelung

-A project to make settings in home temperature settings.
-Status as of now is experimenting with git and ide.
-Once done, I hope to be able to leave good stuff here;-)
+A project to display the status of my smart home parts including room temperatures und window shutter states.
+The project makes use of the gtkmm library and the mosquitto c-library and links dynamically to them.